 4. Delete Cookies

 If you want to maintain privacy completely on your Android device, you should avoid logging into services that can personally identify you.
 If you are connecting with a VPN or proxy like Surfshark, there won’t be anything to identify the IP address you’re using as belonging to you.
 But, if you then log in to your Facebook account, the IP address you are using can now be tied to you as an individual.

 When you log in to websites, a cookie is created for your session.
 These cookies can be used to track you and identify you.
 You should, therefore, clear out your cookies often.
 To do this, check the settings of your web browser.
 You can clear the caches of individual apps on your device.
 At first, long-press the app icon and then press the information button.

 5. Avoid Apps You Don’t Trust

 There are lots of really cool apps that aren’t available on the Play Store.
 However, you should always try and download your apps from either the Play Store or F-Droid.
-F-Droid an unofficial app store that contains most of the most popular apps not available on the Play Store.
+F-Droid is an unofficial app store that contains most of the most popular apps not available on the Play Store.

 However, it is only apps from the official Play Store that should be considered safe.
 Anything else should be considered a potential threat until you know for sure what you are dealing with.
 Make sure to thoroughly investigate any app before downloading it.
-Using either the Play Store of F-Droid will enable you to download official.
+Using either the Play Store or F-Droid will enable you to download official.
 If you are downloading from the internet, you don’t know whether you are downloading the app or something pretending to be the app.

 You may also like: 5 Privacy & Security Risks of Social Media & How to Prevent Those.